Caroline Lavelle

 Clare Kenny

-has a long track record as a bass player including hundreds of studio sessions and touring with Sinead O’Connor as well as The Indigo Girls among others.
+has a long track record as a bass player including hundreds of contrubutions on other peoples recordings, and touring with Sinead O’Connor as well as The Indigo Girls among others.
 Clare and Caroline make music and perform together frequently.
 They also have an agency and promotion company, Dryad Music.

 On our version of the song «The House of the Rising Sun» Clare’s bass groove holds it all together as well as adds nerve through small melodic improvisations.
 No wonder she is such a treasured bass player.
 She and Caroline made a brilliant version before I was bewitched into remixing and making myself audible with the other two.